bcgov/nr-forest-client/frontend/README.md

 # Overview

-The frontend is written in [vue3](https://vuejs.org) in typescript.
+The frontend is written in [vue3](https://vuejs.org) composition api in typescript.
 Using the [BC Parks Bootstrap theme](https://digitalspace.github.io/bcparks-bootstrap-theme/)

 ## Setup local development